seamplex/feenox/doc/reference-kw.md

  * shepard_kd, [average of definition points within a kd-tree](https://en.wikipedia.org/wiki/Inverse_distance_weighting#Modified_Shepard&#39;s_method) (more efficient evaluation provided `SHEPARD_RADIUS` is set to a proper value)
  * bilinear, only available if the definition points configure an structured hypercube-like grid.
 If $n>3$, `SIZES` should be given.

+A function of type `ROUTINE` calls an already-defined user-provided routine using the `CALL` keyword and passes the values of the variables in each required evaluation as a `double *` argument.
+If `MESH` is given, the definition points are the nodes or the cells of the mesh.
+The function arguments should be $(x)$, $(x,y)$ or $(x,y,z)$ matching the dimension the mesh.
+If the keyword `DATA` is used, a new empty vector of the appropriate size is defined.
+The elements of this new vector can be assigned to the values of the function at the $i$-th node or cell.
+If the keyword `VECTOR` is used, the values of the dependent variable are taken to be the values of the already-existing vector.
+Note that this vector should have the size of the number of nodes or cells the mesh has, depending on whether `NODES` or `CELLS` is given.
+If `VECTOR_DATA` is given, a set of $n+1$ vectors of the same size is expected.
+The first $n+1$ correspond to the arguments and the last one is the function value.
 For $n>1$, if the euclidean distance between the arguments and the definition points is smaller than `INTERPOLATION_THRESHOLD`, the definition point is returned and no interpolation is performed.
 Default value is square root of `DEFAULT_MULTIDIM_INTERPOLATION_THRESHOLD`.
 The initial radius of points to take into account in `shepard_kd` is given by `SHEPARD_RADIUS`.
 If no points are found, the radius is double until at least one definition point is found.